ONSdigital/sdx-evolution/README.md

  - `make` - build binaries for each service
  - `make docker` - run `docker-compose up --build` to create images based on binaries built with `make`

+> nb.
+It may be advantageous if you make changes to queues to remove any existing rabbitmq container used by this docker-compose.

 ## Notes